Burps That Taste Like Cheerios | Surprising Causes Explained

 The Connection Between Eating Habits and Burp Frequency

-Eating too quickly encourages swallowing air (aerophagia), which accumulates in the stomach as gas needing release via belches.
-If your meal includes starchy cereals like Cheerios, trapped air mixed with partially digested cereal components makes flavored burps more likely.
+Eating too quickly encourages swallowing air, also called aerophagia.
+That air can build up and come back out as belches.
+If your meal includes starchy cereals like Cheerios, trapped air mixed with recent food flavors makes flavored burps more likely.

 Treatment Approaches for Unpleasant Cereal-Flavored Burps